Henrietta Street, Covent Garden: History

 Henrietta Street was first planned from 1631 and building was completed by 1634.
 Although the street plan is unchanged from the original, most of the houses are of nineteenth-century construction.
 The street was named after the consort of Charles I.

-The street was originally shorter than it is now but in 1705–06, Bedford House, a timber building of 1552 that fronted the Strand, was demolished and the south side of Henrietta Street extended to the where it is now joined by Southampton Street.
+The street was originally shorter than it is now but in 1705–06, Bedford House, a timber building of 1552 that fronted the Strand, was demolished and the south side of Henrietta Street extended to the place where it is now joined by Southampton Street.

 The original occupants of the street were mainly tradesmen but later members of the nobility had houses in the street.
 By 1667 there were five shops, and ten by 1669.
 In the early 1700s, John Strype described the street as "generally taken up by eminent Tradesmen, as Mercers, Lacemen, Drapers, etc".
 In 1763, Thomas Mortimer's The Universal Director recorded that there were twelve residents, who included three artists, a baker, a surgeon, a linen draper, two stockbrokers, a mercer and three apothecaries.

 By the 1870s the street had become the home of a number of publishing firms and in 1874 The Builder described it as "fast becoming the Paternoster-row of the West End".
 Among publishers, Williams and Norgate had their offices at number 14 and in the twentieth century Victor Gollancz were in the street.
 More recently, Greenwood Publishing Group and Dorling Kindersley have had offices in Henrietta Street.

 In 1885, the Theatrical Mission opened Macready House as a club for vulnerable young women working in the nearby London theatres.
 Cheap lunches and teas were provided, and arrangements made to look after any children employed on the stage.
 Later, accommodation was also provided.